Inist-CNRS/lodex-doc/chapter1.md

 ## Exporters extended {#extended-exporters}

 The exporters extended use only the istex query format to the export.
-A lodex with any istex query columns is useless to this exporters.
+A lodex with any istex query columns is useless to these exporters.

 ### N-Quads extended